jlr90/IITAssignmentTwo/README.md

       <li>Guide to styling .md files if interested: https://www.markdownguide.org/basic-syntax/</li>
     </ul>
   </li>
-  <li>When you've updated your file, comit directly to master or make a pull request.
+  <li>When you've updated your file, comit directly to master or make a branch and a pull request.
     <ul>
       <li>GitHub guides you through this process</li>
     </ul>